Sponsor Non-disclosed family members under the new two-year pilot program

 He also announced that migrant workers who are facing abuse at workplaces due employer-specific permits can now apply for an open work permit, avoiding violence and harassment.

 To help you navigate the entire process, our team has the resources and skills to assist.
-To know more about your eligibility under different categories, please contact us by email at email@example.com or call at 905.362.9393.
-Our team will be in touch with you shortly.
+To know more about your eligibility under different categories, Simply Start your Assessment or Call (1) 905-362-9393 (Canada), +91 9586 226232 (Ahmedabad) or drop an E-mail at firstname.lastname@example.org (Canada), email@example.com (Ahmedabad) for further information.

 We are a regulated immigration practicing firm, providing advice and